 Don’t get oily in the summer?
 Dr. Hartman says that your routine should be based on your skin type and your specific needs.
 “Each person should evaluate their skin type to determine what changes are key for them,” he explains.
 “For example, while some skin will significantly ramp up oil production as the weather turns warm, this is not universal.
 Some people have dry skin year-round and therefore will adjust their product regimen less drastically.”

-The last thing you want on a humid summer day is to feel like your skin is suffocating under a heavy foundation.
-Not only that, Dr. Dendy Engelman warns that wearing heavy cosmetics could cause unwanted side effects.
+The last thing you want on a humid summer day is to feel like your skin is suffocating under heavy foundation.
+Not only that, but Dr. Engelman also warns that wearing heavy cosmetics could cause unwanted side effects.
 “Too much product can cause buildup on the face and potentially lead to breakouts,” she says.
 “Switching to lighter products will balance out the extra oil production in warmer months and leave your skin looking healthier.”

 Exfoliating can remove pore-clogging dead skin cells and leave your face feeling smooth and looking more radiant.
 However, Dr. Houshmand warns against going overboard with exfoliation.
-“I have many patients that take this too far and end up stripping their skin of essential oils,” she reveals.
+“I have many patients who take this too far and end up stripping their skin of essential oils,” she reveals.
 “It’s best to exfoliate in the mornings before moisturizer, sunscreen and makeup application.”

 Summer Skin Tip #9: Keep Breakouts at Bay